Utah Mammoth: Logo, colors, and uniforms

 The temporary logo and uniforms used for the franchise's inaugural season as the Utah Hockey Club.

 On June 13, 2024, the same day that the temporary name was revealed, the team also released their logos, colors, and jerseys for the inaugural season; the primary logo depicts a roundel with a "Utah" wordmark in the center, ringed with "Hockey Club" and colored with mountain blue, rock black, and salt white.
 The secondary logo features a "Utah Hockey Club" wordmark over an outline of Utah itself.
 The home uniforms consisted of a black base with a diagonal "UTAH" wordmark across the front, their "Inaugural Season" patch on both shoulders, with blue and white striping, with the road uniforms using a white base with black and blue striping.

 On May 7, 2025, on the day the permanent "Mammoth" name was unveiled, a new logo and uniform set were unveiled to accompany the name change.
 Using the same blue, black, and white color scheme, the logo features a "Mountain Mammoth" with the top of the mammoth's head showing a depiction of mountain peaks, a nod to Utah's Wasatch Mountains.
 One of the mountains also forms an outline resembling the borders of the state of Utah.
 For the home uniforms, the "UTAH" wordmark was replaced with the new primary logo.
 The road uniforms retained the diagonal "UTAH" wordmark, but all text on both uniforms were updated to the new "Mammoth Sans" font.
 The inaugural season shoulder patches were replaced on the home uniforms by a Utah state outline alternate logo, while the primary mammoth logo replaced them on the road jersey.

 Mascots

 On October 7, 2024, the team announced that Jazz Bear, the mascot of the Utah Jazz, would also serve as the team's mascot during their inaugural season.

-On October 15, 2025, the team unveiled their new full-time mascot, a blue-colored woolly mammoth named Tusky, before the team's first home game under the Mammoth name.
+On October 15, 2025, the team unveiled their permanent mascot, a blue woolly mammoth named Tusky, before the team's first home game under the Mammoth name.

 Nicknames

 During the inaugural season, the team's fanbase started referring to themselves as the "Clubbers", a play on the team's temporary "Hockey Club" moniker.
+The fans still use the name as an ode to their inaugural season.